GetRektBoy724/warbird-research/README.md

 But no, here are a few reasons the above exploit wouldn't work:

 - VA containment (NarBase + PageCount) ensures the hash VA sits in the NAR-managed range, which does not include other writable sections in `clipsp.sys`.
-- Remapping the PAGEHrx VA does not change the NAR VA containment check, and Skmi’s PFN/PTE + image‑page validations are intended to catch remaps, so you can’t bypass the NAR checks by simply redirecting the PAGEHrx VA to another physical page from VTL0.
+- Remapping the PAGEHrx VA does bypass the NAR VA containment check, but because of NAR, Skmi’s PFN/PTE + image‑page validations are intended to catch remaps, so you can’t bypass the NAR checks by simply redirecting the PAGEHrx VA to another physical page from VTL0.
+- I also tried to modify the PAGEHrx memory protection using `MmChangeImageProtection` and it did work, but it became invalid (meaning it failed the checks in `SkmiValidateDynamicCodePages`) if we want to use that for the `MmChangeImageProtection` call inside `WarbirdFinishSectionModification`.

 Feel free to discuss anything about Warbird with me.
 You can add my Discord, my username is `getrektboy`.